CONSUMER MEDICINE INFORMATION

 Things you must do

-If you become pregnant while taking Somidem, tell your doctor immediately.
+If you become pregnant while taking SOMIDEM, stop taking it and tell your doctor immediately.

 Things you must not do